 - Google reported an astounding 1.5 billion active Gmail users worldwide in October 2018.

 If you, as a business, are not taking advantage of email marketing, you are missing out big time.
-Emails are not only more direct and target-specific, but they are also a lot more cost-effective than other marketing tricks.
+Emails are not only more direct and target-specific, but they are also a lot more cost-effective than other content marketing tricks.

 Email Marketing has a broader reach